 Housing in Black America

 Many working class Black Americans struggle to obtain affordable housing.
-The percentage of Black homeowners decreased between 2005 and 2017 from 46% to 41.4%.
+The percentage of Black homeowners decreased between 2005 and 2017 from 46% to 41.4% where it remained unchanged in 2018.
 Much of these losses can be attributed to the housing crisis where so many Americans lost their houses to foreclosure.
 This also means more than half of all African Americans rent.

 What’s even more alarming is the fact that 56.3% of renters spend more than 30% of their income on rent.
 This is down from 59.2% in 2012 but still up from 53% in 2005.
 This is important because it is recommended that no more than thirty percent of a households’ income is spent for housing costs.